zcorpan/html-parser-book/manuscript/parser.md

 The takeaway is that, out of the conforming elements in HTML, you can only use `link`, `meta`, and `style` in `noscript` in `head`.
 The typical use case is including a different stylesheet when scripting is disabled.

 Back in 2007, when `noscript` in head was [specified](https://lists.w3.org/Archives/Public/public-whatwg-archive/2007Jun/0335.html), browsers did different things (of course).
 In Firefox, `noscript` in `head` would imply a `<body>` start tag before it.
 In IE, the `noscript` element would be inserted in the `head`, but if it contained something that was not allowed in `head` (like an "`X`" character), then it would create an ill-formed DOM.
-Opera instead didn’t insert any `noscript` element to the DOM.
+Opera instead didn't insert any `noscript` element to the DOM.
 Safari changed in 2007 to allow `noscript` in `head`, and the specification was updated as a result, although what Safari did was different to what the specification said.

 ### Frameset

 Frameset is a feature that was introduced in HTML4 and immediately deprecated (and is now obsolete).
-It’s like the `iframe`, but the whole page is a set of frames, in rows and columns.
+It's like the `iframe`, but the whole page is a set of frames, in rows and columns.
 Such pages do not have a `body` element; instead they have a `frameset` element.

 A frameset page might look like this: